Graduate Department of Computer Science

 After completing the research proposed in the prospectus, the student must write a dissertation.
 The dissertation represents the fulfillment of the proposals made in the prospectus.
 The dissertation document must comply with all current University standards for style.
 The dissertation must be successfully defended before the student's committee in an open meeting.
 The dissertation must be successfully defended within five years of passing the preliminary exam (CIS 8964).

 To be acceptable it must be an achievement in original research constituting a significant contribution to knowledge and represent a substantial scholarly effort on the part of the student.
-It is the responsibility of the major professor to supervise the preparation of the prospectus and the dissertation.
+It is the responsibility of the advisor to supervise the preparation of the prospectus and the dissertation.
 The manuscript must be prepared according to the style and form prescribed by the department and must conform to the University requirements regarding format.
-The dissertation should be in the hands of the major professor and the examining committee at least four weeks before the date of the defense.
+The dissertation should be in the hands of the advisor and the examining committee at least four weeks before the date of the defense.
 At the same time, the dissertation should be submitted electronically to the Manuscript Clearance Advisor in The Graduate School so that the clearance advisor can provide the student with a critique of the manuscript with respect to the Graduate School's formatting requirements.
 Electronic submission instructions can be found on The Graduate School's website under Thesis, Treatise and Dissertation.

 A student who has completed the required coursework, passed the Preliminary Examination and submitted an Admission to Candidacy form to the Office of the Registrar, and continues to use campus facilities and/or receives faculty supervision, but has not been cleared by the Manuscript Clearance office shall include in the required full-time load a minimum of two credit hours of dissertation per semester, including Summer term, until completion of the degree.
 A student must be enrolled in a minimum of two hours of dissertation in the semester of graduation.
 Those with underload permission must register for at least two credit hours of dissertation per semester (or term).
 Underloads must be approved by the student's academic dean.
-Before registering for dissertation hours, the student must consult the major professor as to the proportion of time to be devoted to dissertation work.
+Before registering for dissertation hours, the student must consult the advisor as to the proportion of time to be devoted to dissertation work.

 Prior to degree conferral, all doctoral students must have completed a minimum of twenty-four credit hours of dissertation.
 Doctoral students, after completion of the preliminary exam and twenty-four credit hours of dissertation, must be enrolled for a minimum of three credit hours per semester (of which at least two must be dissertation hours) until completion of the degree.
 For more information on the full-time load for doctoral students, see the “Student Course Load” section of this Graduate Bulletin.
 For more specific information on final-semester registration, see the section “Registration for Final Term.”